stackabletech/trino-lb/README.md

   * [Stackable](./docs/scaling/stackable.md)

 ## Try it out locally
-The easiest way to use trino-ls is by using the available container image.
+The easiest way to use trino-lb is by using the available container image.
 Make sure you clone this repo and run the following command from the root directory of it.

 ### Without Trino clusters